Table of Contents

 - Kandy market and shopping area

 You will reach Kandy before 10 am, the rest of the day is reserved to explore the city of Kandy.
 There are many interesting places to visit in Kandy but I highly doubt if you are able to explore all of them within a day.
-If you can spend at least 2 days in Kandy you will be able to see most of them at least.
+If you plan a Sri Lanka 2 days tour to Kandy, then you will be able to see the most important tourist places in Kandy.
 However, we have planned only 1 day in Kandy on this 4 days train journey in order to curtail the entire trip to 4 days.